 Abstract: The COVID-19 crisis has led to substantial reductions in earnings.
 We propose a new measure of financial vulnerability, computable through survey data, to determine whether households can withstand a certain income shock for a defined period of time.
 Using data from the ECB Household Finance and Consumption Survey (HFCS) we analyse financial vulnerability in seven EU countries.
 We find that, out of the 243 million individuals considered, 47 million are vulnerable to a three month long income shock (the average length of the first wave COVID-19 lockdown), i.e., they cannot afford food and housing expenses for three months without privately earned income.
 Differences across countries are stark.
 Individuals born outside the EU are especially likely to be vulnerable.
 Being younger, a single parent, and a woman are also statistically significant risk factors.
 Through a tax-benefit microsimulation exercise, we look into the COVID-19 employment protection benefits, the largest income support measure in the countries considered.
 Considering as our sample individuals in households where someone receives a salary, we derive household net income when employees are laid-off and awarded the COVID-19 employment protection benefits enacted.
 Our findings suggest that the employment protection schemes are extremely effective in reducing the number of vulnerable individuals.
 The relative importance of rent and mortgage suspensions, (likewise, widespread COVID-19 policies), in alleviating vulnerability, is highly country dependent.

 "With a Little Help from My Bot?
-The Impact of LLMs on Research Inequality" - Grant application submitted to UKRI – Metascience AI Early Career Fellowship (PI), with Imran Rasul and Max Nathan.
+The Impact of LLMs on Research Inequality"

 "The Environmental Cost of Academic Conferences" with Pedro Rojo-Salas